Shishir198/LearningJourney/18Aug_JAVA.md

         description and level: <br> These are elements of the annotation, which can have default values.

 3. Apply the Custom Annotation
-You can now use your custom annotation in your code.
+-You can now use your custom annotation in your code.
 For example, apply it to methods or classes as needed.

         public class ExampleClass {